Laurence Hyde, 1st Earl of Rochester

 Laurence Hyde, 1st Earl of Rochester, KG, PC (March 1642 – 2 May 1711) was an English statesman and writer.
 He was originally a supporter of James II but later supported the Glorious Revolution in 1688.
-He held high office under Queen Anne, daughter of his sister Anne Hyde, but their frequent disagreements limited his influence.
+He held high office under Queen Anne, daughter of his sister Anne Hyde (first wife of the future James II of England), but their frequent disagreements limited his influence.

 Early life

 Hyde was the second son of Edward Hyde, 1st Earl of Clarendon, and his second wife, Frances Aylesbury.
 He was baptized at St Margaret's, Westminster, on 15 March 1642.

 He was admitted to the Middle Temple on 30 May 1660, but was not called to the Bar.
+He graduated M.A. at Oxford on 4 February 1661.
 Following the Restoration, he sat as member of parliament, first for Newport, Cornwall, and later for the University of Oxford, from 1660 to 1679.

 In 1661, he was sent on a complimentary embassy to Louis XIV of France, while he held the court post of Master of the Robes from 1662 to 1675.